Barents Pride

 The poetess's free verse contained a reflection on childhood and childhood thoughts on identity.
 The poems included thoughts on sexuality, orientation and its acceptance.

-Daria Makarova is the author of the installation “Everything Will Change in a Moment” presented at the exhibition.
+Daria Makarova is the author of the installation “In a moment things will change (with all our souls, even though you have non)” presented at the exhibition.
 Zinc plates, which may seem like obscure artifacts at first glance, hide much darker meanings which are revealed as you delve into the context of the work.

 “A lower rate of decomposition, no cadaveric alkaloids, no inconvenient deformity, no individuality of the once “valuable” body...
 Government disregard for past events and life itself.
 Only the (re)production of dead bodies, driven by personal interests… 1979 1991.
 2007.
 2014.
 2022.
 What is left now?” – this is how Makarova comments on her socio-political installation.

-Daria told the Barents Observer that she was inspired to create her work by the war in Ukraine, “which even more ruthlessly demonstrates the legacy of all the previous wars unleashed by the late USSR and then Russia.”
+Daria told the Barents Observer that she was prompted to create this work, among other things, by the war in Ukraine, "which even more ruthlessly demonstrates the legacy of all the previous wars unleashed first by the late USSR, and then by Russia."

 Reflections on masculinity sound in the photographs by Bogdan Shirokov, presented at the exhibition “Bridges”.
 He explores male gender socialization and the stereotypes associated with it.